Where Art and Design Training Can Lead: 14 Popular Career Areas

 Billions of people around the world are already connected to the Internet.
 Yet billions more will be connected in the coming years.
 And the things that can be done online only continue to rise in number.
 As a result, huge demand exists for web developers and designers who have the up-to-date skills to create, modify, and maintain websites for organizations, groups, and individuals.

-Already, the market in the U.S. for web design services is worth about $24 billion.2 But as demand keeps growing for those services, it could become worth a lot more.
+Already, the market in the U.S. for web design services is worth $26 billion.2 But as demand keeps growing for those services, it could become worth a lot more.
 And job opportunities in this field could also expand.
-In fact, from 2012 to 2022, the employment of web developers and designers could increase by 20 percent, which represents about 28,500 additional jobs over that decade.5
+In fact, from 2016 to 2026, the employment of web developers and designers could increase by 15 percent, which represents about 24,400 additional jobs over that decade.5

 Start Inventing Your Future